 Garnett completed his high school from Mauldin High School, South Carolina.
-He completed his graduation from the Farragut career Academy.
+He then went on to study and graduate at the Farragut career Academy.
 As Farragut was led by Garnett to a 28-2 record, USA Today named Garnett as the National High School Player of the Year.
-When Garnett averaged 6.5 blocks, 6.7 assists, 17.9 rebounds and 25.2 points when shooting 66.8 percent from the field he was called Mr. Basketball for the state of Illinois.
+The State of Illinois named him Mr. Basketball as Garnett averaged 6.5 blocks, 6.7 assists, 17.9 rebounds, and 25.2 points while shooting 66.8 percent from the field.